wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 == Screenshots ==

 1. The way the plug-in will look under your blogpost (the logo can be removed)
+2. This is how your recipes will look in Google's search results

 == Changelog ==